prakhar-saxena01/app/README.md

 4. Start the Executable.
 5. Profit

+# Build it yourself
+NOTE: This requires NodeJS & NPM.

+1. Clone the Project
+2. Open a Terminal and run `npm i`
+3. Run `npm start`

 # Issues and Contribution
 If you have any Issues, please let me know [here]().